-Professor Festenstein is an associate of the Medical Research Council's London Institute for Medical Sciences (www.lms.mrc.ac.uk) a member of the Division of Neuroscience within the Department of Brain Sciences, Imperial College and an Honorary Consultant at the Imperial College Health Care Trust and the National Hospital for Neurology and Neurosurgery, Queen Square, London.
+Professor Festenstein is an associate of the Medical Research Council's London Institute for Medical Sciences (www.lms.mrc.ac.uk) a member of the Division of Neuroscience within the Department of Brain Sciences, Imperial College and an Honorary Consultant at the Imperial College Health Care Trust and the National Hospital for Neurology and Neurosurgery (UCLH), Queen Square, London.